Skip to content

 The road begins near the Kawuneeche Visitor Center at the park’s entrance.
 Along Trail Ridge Road, there are many trails to explore.
 Even though it takes just 2 hours to drive the entire Trail Ridge Road, you can easily make a day trip of it.

-Over 11 miles of Trail Ridge Road is above the treeline of the park’s forests.
+Over 11 miles of Trail Ridge Road are above the treeline of the park’s forests.
 The changing elevation throughout the route gives road trippers a unique view of Colorado’s landscape.
 From the road, you can see wildflower meadows, wildlife such as elk and moose, and various tree species covering the park.

 In addition to driving through, road trippers can stop and explore Rocky Mountain National Park for themselves.
 The park opened in 1915 and covers 265,461 acres.
 In 2020, the park welcomed over 3 million visitors into the Colorado wilderness.